Regulatory Development and Retrospective Review Tracker

 RIN: 2060-AQ48 (What's this?)

-This proposed rule will address a range of implementation requirements for the 2012 National Ambient Air Quality Standards (NAAQS) for PM2.5.
+This proposed rule will address a range of requirements for implementation plans submitted under the 2012 PM2.5 National Ambient Air Quality Standards (NAAQS) and other future PM2.5 NAAQS.

 |NPRM: Sent to OMB for Regulatory Review||09/19/2014|